Where to live: accommodation options in Japan

 Apartment vs. Share House vs. Homestay

-The biggest choice you’ll need to make is on the type of accommodation you’d like to stay in, here are the pros and cons for each.
+The biggest choice you’ll need to make is the type of accommodation you’d like to stay in, here are the pros and cons for each.

 Apartment

-Pros – Your own space!
+Pros — Your own space!
 You can do what you like with your space and make it your own.
-You don’t have to worry too much about disturbing others (although please be mindful of your neighbours!) and you can cook and do what you want, when you want.
+You don’t have to worry too much about disturbing others (although please be mindful of your neighbors!) and you can cook and do what you want, when you want.

 Cons — Many apartments in Japan, as you might expect, are rather small.
 This means that you’ll likely only have your bedroom and one other room to spend time in, if that.
 As you have to cover all the costs it can also mean that you might need to live a bit further out of town to get a decent place.